ARQUM21/HTML_Resume/README.md

-# Personal Resume Website (HTML)
+# Personal Resume (HTML)

-This is a basic personal resume website created using only HTML.
+This is a basic personal resume created using only HTML.
 It provides a simple and clean layout to showcase my educational background, work experience, skills, and contact information.

 ## Features
 - Simple HTML structure with no external styling